LATEST CORONAVIRUS (COVID-19) UPDATES:

-The City of Racine Health Department operates a Needle Exchange Program (NEP) for residents of Racine and surrounding communities.
+The City of Racine Public Health Department operates a Needle Exchange Program (NEP) for residents of Racine and surrounding communities.

 Needle exchange programs provide new, sterile syringes in exchange for used syringes in an effort to help reduce the spread of HIV, Hepatitis C, and other blood-borne infections.
 Program participants are offered information on drug treatment program options and other health care.
-Other services they provide include: testing for infections to which drug users are prone, including HIV and Hepatitis; providing information about available treatment options; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.
+Other services provided include: testing for infections to which drug users are prone, including HIV and Hepatitis; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.

 Narcan (naloxone) is an emergency treatment that can be administered for a suspected opioid overdose.
 It is available at no cost for clients, family members, friends, or professionals.